arthurdias-trad/react-to-do/README.md

 ## To Do App

-A simple app to create a To Do list built using React.
+A simple app to create a To Do list built using React, using an Express backend and MongoDB.
 It uses a global context and the Context API with a reducer to pass data between components.

 ## Project Specifications